 Ping and Wireshark

-Host configuration, IP addresses, subnet masks, default gateways, ping, hostnames, hosts file
+Host configuration, IP addresses, subnet masks, default gateways, ping.

-Hands on: Testing connectivity with ping.
-Analysing packets with Wireshark.
+Hands on: Base configuration.
+Testing with ping.
+Analysing packets with Wireshark

 Switches and Wireshark